temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 :::

-Now run the following command to run the Workflow using the client program you wrote:
+Now run the following command to run the Workflow using the client program you wrote, using your name as the argument:

 ```command
 npm run workflow Brian